Legacy Benefits

 Due to the roll-out of Universal Credit (UC) it is no longer possible to submit a new claim for any of these benefits.
 However, many claimants will remain on these benefits until they reach a natural migration point or the Department for Communities (DfC) commences the managed migration programme.

-See our Universal Credit page for more information about the move to UC.
+See our separate section for more information about Move to UC.

 Employment & Support Allowance